Pelagicore/softwarecontainer/doc/chapters/getting-started/index.rst

 Write buffer configuration
 --------------------------

-The ``enableWriteBuffer`` is used to enable or disable write buffers on the mounted :ref:`filesystems <filesystems>` in the container.
+The ``writeBufferEnabled`` is used to enable or disable write buffers on the mounted :ref:`filesystems <filesystems>` in the container.
 These buffers consists of a RAM overlay on top of the existing :ref:`filesystem <filesystems>`, and are synced to the underlying :ref:`filesystem <filesystems>` on shutdown of the container.

-The ``enableTemporaryFileSystemWriteBuffer`` is used to enable or disable the ``tmpfs`` being mounted on top of the containers temporary filesystem containing temporary files.
+The ``temporaryFileSystemWriteBufferEnabled`` is used to enable or disable the ``tmpfs`` being mounted on top of the containers temporary filesystem containing temporary files.
 This can be used to separate the containers from accidentally overcommitting and thereby denying service to any other containers